restfulapi/api-strategy/README.md

 ----

-##Evolving REST "Standards"
+## Other "Standards"

-As mentioned previously, there are many efforts underway to address the current shortfalls with current REST best practices and framework support.
+As mentioned previously, there are many efforts underway to address the current limitations with current REST best practices and framework support.

-####<a id="odata"></a>OData
+#### <a id="odata"></a>OData

-[OData](http://www.odata.org) is a newer OASIS project originally driven by Microsoft.
+[OData](http://www.odata.org) is an OASIS project originally driven by Microsoft.
 OData is based upon the Entity 1 Data Model (EDM) from Microsoft's 'Entity Framework'.
 While Forrester currently positions OData as speculative, .Net projects that already incorporate EDM may find this a reasonable approach.
 Consequently, this strategy does not preclude the adoption of OData.

-OData is, however, not required and benefits must be weighed against risk of such early adoption.
+OData is, however, very flexible with respect to both ‘filtering/querying’ and ‘refinement’ (where ‘refinement' refers to the practice of allowing the returned representations to be defined on the fly based upon the request).
+OData supports both of these concepts (the latter through the $select option).
+(OData also supports $expand, a similar concept, to eagerly fetch related data.)
+Regardless, ‘refinement’ is good for exposing a 'database-like' interface but may not be desireable for most APIs.

+OData, or any other approach that supports ‘refinement’, adds significant complexity to solutions and can result in clients requesting a subset of information and then finding they cannot perform a subsequent PUT/PATCH as they don’t have the ‘real’ representation of the resource.
+This practice arguably marginalizes the concept of a 'resource', and is not generally recommended.

-####<a id="ldp"></a>Linked Data Platform
+#### <a id="ldp"></a>Linked Data Platform

 [Linked Data Platform](http://www.w3.org/2012/ldp/wiki/Main_Page) is a W3C working group focused on addressing hypermedia requirements not sufficiently supporting using current REST best practices.
+This is part of the 'semantic web' and builds upon RDF.
+Other standards such as JSON-LD also facilitate expression of directed graphs.

+This may be appropriate for services that have inherent support for core semantic web standards (e.g., [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework), [OWL2](http://en.wikipedia.org/wiki/Web_Ontology_Language), [JSON-LD](http://json-ld.org)), along with complementary standards like [SPARQL](http://en.wikipedia.org/wiki/SPARQL).

 ----

-##Alternatives to REST
+## Alternatives to REST

+While REST provides many benefits, it may not always be the best approach.
+Alternatives to REST may be considered.

-####Using RPC-Based APIs
+#### Using RPC-Based APIs

 RPC-based APIs include those implemented using SOAP as well as native procedure invocations over a network.

 _Some may argue that SOAP is 'document centric' and is not the same as RPC.
 While developers may want to make such arguments, the reality is the 'RPC' is embedded within the document.
 This is true regardless of the WSDL style used, including Microsoft's 'document/literal wrapped' pattern._

-#####SOAP and WS-* Web Services
+##### SOAP and WS-* Web Services

-*WS-\* should not be employed unless there are specific requirements to support* (e.g., due to a partner agreement or 3rd party service).
+WS-\* should not be employed unless there are specific requirements to support* (e.g., due to a partner agreement or 3rd party service).
 There are significant disadvantages to using SOAP and supporting WS-* standards, including:

 * Requires use of XML (and thus precludes use of JSON)
 * Not 'web' based, and in fact 'hides' the web.
 While SOAP is usually used over HTTP, it uses only POST which is neither safe nor idempotent.
 SOAP provides it's own envelope versus using HTTP directly.